-- A child is wait listed but has not yet been offered a place in a private school
+- A child is waitlisted but has not yet been offered a place in a private school

 - A child has learning difficulties that schools may not have the resources to deal with

 - The cost of private schooling is prohibitive for low income families and/or those with multiple children

 - Families travel frequently and wish to be able to take their children with them

 - A child has been the victim of bullying at school

 To Apply for Home Schooling Approval:

-1. The child’s name, age and grade level
+- The child’s name, age and grade level

-2. Location and address of the home school
+- Location and address of the home school

-3. A list of the syllabi, curriculum materials, textbooks, or plan of instruction to be used in the core subjects
+- A list of the syllabi, curriculum materials, textbooks, or plan of instruction to be used in the core subjects

-4. The dates for submission of semi-annual reports
+- The dates for submission of semi-annual reports

-5. Names and qualifications of individuals providing instruction
+- Names and qualifications of individuals providing instruction

-Applications must be made by August 1st of each school year.
-For parents wishing to apply after the start of the school year (end August) written notice must be provided within 14 days.
-The Chief Education Officer will inform parents if their application has been approved within 10 days of receipt.
-If approved, a home school certificate is issued, valid for one year.
+The Director of the Department of Education Services will inform parents if their application has been approved within 10 days of receipt.
+If approved, a home schooling certificate is issued, valid until the end of the school year (30th June).
 This must be renewed prior to expiration each year if the parent wishes to continue home schooling.

 A home school cannot serve more than five students.